Study: Improving outcomes for young women with breast cancer: fertility and childbearing issues

 The next step: Does temporary interruption of endocrine therapy alter outcomes?

-Treatment for invasive breast cancer commonly includes surgical removal of the tumor followed by adjuvant chemotherapy and endocrine therapy.
-However, compared to older women, young women on adjuvant hormonal therapy are less likely to adhere to and more likely to discontinue treatment.
+Treatment for invasive breast cancer commonly includes surgical removal of the tumor followed by and endocrine therapy.
+However, compared to older women, young women on hormonal therapy are less likely to adhere to and more likely to discontinue treatment.
 This may reflect many factors, including fertility concerns and subsequent conception attempts, pregnancy and breastfeeding.

 Dr. Partridge and colleagues launched the POSITIVE trial (Pregnancy Outcome and Safety of Interrupting Therapy in Endocrine Responsive Breast Cancer) in 2014 to address fertility concerns among young breast cancer patients.
 This trial prospectively evaluates the safety of interrupting endocrine therapy for childbearing attempt(s).
-(Endocrine therapy involves the use of drugs that block estrogen or progesterone from cancer cells or that stop production of one or both hormones.)
+(Endocrine therapy involves the use of drugs that block or progesterone from cancer cells or that stop production of one or both hormones.)

 Currently, 330 of 500 participants are enrolled.
-This trial is still recruiting young women who are 18-42 years old, have completed 18-30 months of adjuvant endocrine therapy after their breast cancer diagnosis and want to become pregnant.
-Women with BRCA1 and BRCA2 mutations are eligible.
+This trial is still recruiting young women who are 18-42 years old, have completed 18-30 months of endocrine therapy after their breast cancer diagnosis and want to become pregnant.
+Women with and mutations are eligible.
 Enrollment is estimated to be completed by June 2020.

 During the POSITIVE trial, participants will:

-- interrupt adjuvant endocrine therapy for up to 2 years to allow conception and potential pregnancy and breastfeeding.
+- interrupt endocrine therapy for up to 2 years to allow conception and potential pregnancy and breastfeeding.

 - resume their endocrine therapy for a full course.